wlw-benjaminbraendli/Server_observer/README.md

 ### js/yaml.js
 This script is from the jsyaml project.
 There are no changes to the file in comparison to the file on the repo in the link above.

-### js/server.js
+### js/interface.js
-This file is used to read the list of the servers and to handle changes of the current observed server.
+This file handles the drag&drop of the windows.

-### js/task.js
+### js/container.js
-This script read the data from the server and sent them to the charts.

-## js/service.js
-This script read the data from the server and handles the table of the services.
+This file has the class for the windows you can drag&drop.
+It handles the servercomunication and the switching between table and graph.